Galmed Pharmaceuticals Ltd. (GLMD)'s Financial Results Comparing With Cellectis S.A. (NASDAQ:CLLS) | New Business Observer

 Liquidity

-Galmed Pharmaceuticals Ltd.’s Current Ratio is 36.1 while its Quick Ratio is 36.1.
-On the competitive side is, Cellectis S.A. which has a 9.8 Current Ratio and a 9.7 Quick Ratio.
-Galmed Pharmaceuticals Ltd. is better positioned to pay off short and long-term obligations compared to Cellectis S.A.
+Galmed Pharmaceuticals Ltd. has a Current Ratio of 36.1 and a Quick Ratio of 36.1.
+Competitively, Cellectis S.A.’s Current Ratio is 9.8 and has 9.7 Quick Ratio.
+Galmed Pharmaceuticals Ltd.’s better ability to pay short and long-term obligations than Cellectis S.A.

 Analyst Ratings

-The Ratings and Recommendations for Galmed Pharmaceuticals Ltd. and Cellectis S.A. are featured in the next table.
+The following table delivered below contains the ratings and recommendations for Galmed Pharmaceuticals Ltd. and Cellectis S.A.

 |Sell Ratings